alda-lang/alda/player/doc/alda-osc-api.md

 ## Examples

-* Make track 1 a MIDI channel with instrument 37 (Slap Bass 1) loaded:
+* Load instrument 37 (Slap Bass 1) on MIDI channel 0:

   ```
-  /track/1/midi/patch 0 37
+  /track/1/midi/patch 0 0 37
   ```

-  The 0 parameter is offset, just like for note messages.
+  The second 0 parameter is the offset, just like for note messages.
 This allows one to schedule patch changes in relation to notes.

-* On track 1, play MIDI note 64 for 5000 ms at velocity 127:
+* Play MIDI note 64 for 5000 ms at velocity 127:

   ```
-  /track/1/midi/note 0 64 5000 5000 127
+  /track/1/midi/note 0 0 64 5000 5000 127
   ```

 * Start playback (all tracks):